ericgomez/react-native-esc-pos-xprinter/README.md

 # react-native-esc-pos-xprinter

-This is an android xprinter driver.
+This is an Android Xprinter SDK driver.

 ## Installation